 - a personal history of breast, uterine, or colon cancer

-- the use certain fertility drugs or hormone therapies
+- the use of certain fertility drugs or hormone therapies

 - no history of pregnancy